quicwg/base-drafts/draft-ietf-quic-recovery.md

 space until the handshake is confirmed.
-Doing so prevents the endpoint from retransmitting information in packets when either the peer does not yet have the keys to process them or the endpoint does not yet have the keys to process their acknowledgements.
+Doing so prevents the endpoint from retransmitting information in packets when either the peer does not yet have the keys to process them or the endpoint does not yet have the keys to process their acknowledgments.
 For example, this can happen when a client sends 0-RTT packets to the server; it does so without knowing whether the server will be able to decrypt them.
 Similarly, this can happen when a server sends 1-RTT packets before confirming that the client has verified the server's certificate and can